A variety of wart treatments are available. They vary in effectiveness based on the wart type and location.

 Also known as “watchful waiting,” this method suggests you wait and let the wart go away with time.
 Most warts will go away on their own.
 However, if the wart is bothersome or unsightly to you, you may wish to treat it using natural methods.

 Tea tree oil or Melaleuca alternifolia has antimicrobial and exfoliating properties.
-A small study found topical wart treatments with tea tree oil helped to reduce warts in a young patient within 12 days.
+A found topical wart treatments with tea tree oil helped to reduce warts in a young patient within 12 days.
 However, there are no large-scale studies to backup these findings.

 Apple cider vinegar is a popular wart treatment that circulates on internet sites.
 This approach involves soaking a cotton ball in apple cider vinegar and applying it to the skin each night before going to bed.
 Placing a bandage over the wart can help to protect the wart and keep the vinegar in place.